rtm0/vm-util/pt-index/docs/perf.md

 **Summary**: Right after the upgrade (when all entries are in legacy index), the performace gets even better than it was before the upgrade.
 However, as the deployment starts to use pt-index the performance gets worse.
+After transitioning to using `pt-index` only, the performance gets better but it is still worse than it was originally (in `v1.127.0`.

 Raw benchmark logs: